-Cloud computing is replacing server room hardware with virtual servers in the name of virtualization, a great strategy provisioning, scaling and adopting IT infrastructures according to changing requirements.
+Cloud computing is replacing server room hardware with virtual servers in the name of virtualization, a great strategy for provisioning, scaling, and adopting IT infrastructures according to changing requirements.
 What if we virtualize servers themselves out of existence?
 This is where AWS Lambda comes into the picture.

 AWS Lambda is Amazon’s reliable serverless computing service to build applications.
 You should be curious why we prefer AWS Lambda while there are several computing services released by AWS.
 You can find the answer to this in this tutorial.
-Apart from that, you will learn to configure Lambda, working with Lambda, integrating AWS Lambda with AWS SQS, and finally the benefits and limitations of Lambda.
+Apart from that, you will learn to configure Lambda, work with Lambda, integrate AWS Lambda with AWS SQS, and finally the benefits and limitations of Lambda.

 AWS Lambda is a serverless cloud service that provides a new way to run event-driven applications as a service.
 It inspects actions within applications and through deploying, responds to the user-defined codes termed as functions.
 It manages the computing resources automatically across multiple availability zones and scales them when a new action triggers.

 AWS Lambda runs the backend code by managing the AWS resources automatically.
 When we say ‘manage’, it includes launching or terminating instances, auto-scaling, health checkups, updating new updates, etc.

 In a recent interview, Matt Wood, the chief product strategist at AWS said that AWS Lambda is the usher in the new era of cloud-based hosting and application development, and could be a replacement to Virtual Machines- one of Amazon’s core cloud services.